-Environmental Assessment No. P22-03846/P22-04069, a Negative Declaration ("ND") dated December 6, 2024 was prepared for a project that included applications for an annexation and pre-zone.
-This Addendum is to the ND and assesses the addition of one condition of zoning for the project that was not previously specified in the ND.
+Environmental Assessment No. P22-03846/P22-04069, a Negative Declaration ("ND") dated May 3, 2024 was prepared for a project that included applications for an annexation and pre-zone.
+The ND was tiered from the General Plan Program Environmental Impact Report ("PEIR" SCH No. 2019050005).
+This Addendum is to the ND and assesses the addition of one condition of zoning for the project that was not previously specified in the Negative Declaration.

-The ND did not specify that the condition of zoning would be applied to the subject property.
+The ND did not specify that the condition of zoning would be applied to a portion of the subject property.
 The condition of zoning is to require that the development of the southern-most property (APN: 511-011-06) of the annexation area be annexed into Community Facilities District (CFD) No. 18 to offset Police and Fire costs associated with the annexation.
 This is a standard requirement for development of properties annexed after October 20, 2022.
 Because a tract map was initially approved in 2008, development will occur soon after annexation and is required to annex into CFD No. 18.
 The change to add this condition of zoning is functionally a technical change, within the meaning of CEQA Guidelines Section 15164.
 Annexation Application No. P22-03846 and Pre-zone Application No. P22-04069 consist of a minor technical change such that an addendum to Environmental Assessment No. P22-03846/P22-04069 is appropriate pursuant to CEQA Guidelines Section 15164 and Public Resources Code Section 21166.